joellord/handson-tekton/README.md

 ```

 # Workspaces
-It is important to note that PipelineResources are still in alpha and the Tekton core team questions whether they should stay in the spec or not.
-In the latest version of Tekton, `workspaces` were added as a way to share file systems between various tasks in a Pipeline.
+It is important to note that PipelineResources is still in alpha.
+The Tekton core team questions whether they should stay in the spec or not.
+In the latest version of Tekton, `workspaces` were added to share file systems between various tasks in a Pipeline.
 You can find an example of a pipeline using a workspace in the file workspace.yaml.
-Workspaces require the usage of PersistentVolumes and PersistentVolumeClaims which are out of scope for this lab.
+Workspaces require the usage of PersistentVolumes and PersistentVolumeClaims, which are out of scope for this lab.

-## Real world pipeline
+## Real-world pipeline
 So far, all these examples have been good to demonstrate how Tekton internals work but not very useful for your day to day developer life.
 Let's look at a real Pipeline.
-In this section, you will create a Pipeline that will run three tasks for a NodeJS project
+In this section, you will create a Pipeline that will run three tasks for a NodeJS project.

 * It will run a linter to ensure there are not linting issues in the code
 * It will run the unit tests to validate the code
-* If both the linting and testing pass, it will create a NodeJS image and push it to Docker using `s2i` and `buildah`
+* If both the linting and testing pass, it will create a NodeJS image and push it to Docker using `s2i` and `buildah`.

 First, you will start with the `npm` task.
-This task will be generic enough so that it can be used for the first two steps of the Pipeline.
+This Task will be generic enough to be used for the first two steps of the Pipeline.

-This task has two parameters, one for the command line arguments to be used with npm (action) and the other one to specify what is the path of the application inside the git repository.
+This Task has two parameters, one for the command line arguments to be used with npm (action) and the other one to specify the path of the application inside the git repository.

-This task will also need an input resource of type `git`.
-This is the git repository that will be used to run the npm commands on.
+This Task will also need an input resource of type `git`.
+This input is the git repository on which you will apply the npm commands.

-You will then need to add two steps to this task.
+You will then need to add two steps to this Task.
 First, run an `npm install` to ensure that all the dependencies are there.
-And then run `npm` with the action that was passed as a parameter.
+And then run `npm` with the action parameter.

 ```yaml
 apiVersion: tekton.dev/v1beta1